2021 National Science Week

 Together with our partners we produced and promoted many events and activities to celebrate National Science Week,14-22 August.

-An online Indigenous Science Experience for more than 160 students at three Logan primary schools gave the children an insight into the science behind how spears, hunting sticks and boomerangs are crafted and used.
+An online Indigenous Science Experience for more than 380 students and teachers at four Logan schools gave the children an insight into the science behind how spears, hunting sticks and boomerangs are crafted and used.
 The students also learnt about native beehives and bush medicine.

 Professor Hugh Possingham, Queensland Chief Scientist, spoke to Brisbane Times and ABC Radio about the importance of scientific literacy, and getting more people engaging with scientists and involved in science-based activities including citizen science projects to increase the uptake of STEM subjects and careers.

 Science week events and activities were promoted widely through the media and our Queensland Science Facebook page and What’s happening in Queensland Science newsletter.
-You can follow us on Facebook and subscribe to our newsletter to keep up-to-date with the latest science news and events.
+You can subscribe to our newsletter to keep up-to-date with the latest science news and events.

 To highlight the contribution that science is making to our environment we turned the spotlight on the work being carried out by seven young scientists in our department – the Department of Environment and Science.